HL7/davinci-pcde/src/pagecontent/spec.md

 #### Workflow
-1. The member uses an interface/portal or SMART app within the new plan to authenticate to the old plan and authorize the prior plan to allow the new payer to access the member's clinical and treatment data.
+1. The member uses an interface/portal or SMART app within the new plan to authenticate to the prior plan and authorize the prior plan to allow the new payer to access the member's clinical and treatment data.
 The original payer's system provides an OAuth 2.0 token to the new plan.

 2. Using the token, the new payer's system requests a [Coverage Transition document](#coverage-transition-document-structure) from the prior plan.
 The prior plan either locates an existing document (previously prepared) or assembles the information needed and creates the document